 Most often, the first symptoms of ALS are reduced strength in the arms and/or legs, or difficulty speaking, swallowing, or breathing.
 As the nerve cells send fewer and fewer signals, the muscles begin to atrophy, meaning that they get smaller and thinner.
 After the nerve cells completely die, the patient is effectively paralyzed.
 As such, respiratory failure is the most common cause of death for people with ALS.

 ALS can strike at any adult age, but most often onset of the disease occurs between the ages of 40 and 60.
 In all cases, ALS is fatal.
-The speed at which ALS progresses varies per person, but the average life expectancy once a positive diagnosis has been made is three years.
+The speed at which ALS progresses varies per person, but the average life expectancy is three years after disease onset.

 Only a small portion of the cases of ALS can be attributed to a familial form of the disease.
 This hereditary form is rare and is usually an already known possibility within the families it affects.
 In all other cases, the precise cause of ALS is not known, although the cause is almost certainly (partly) genetic.
 There is no cure and still no effective treatment for ALS.